top of page

 As a writer and editor myself, I know how much time and hard work go into writing and producing a book.
 Even if I find that a book isn’t to my taste, I often continue reading as homage to the effort and dedication given to that book.

-This can be useful in helping us learn what we do and don’t like in books, and learning the techniques, tropes etc we wish to avoid in our own work.
+This can be useful in helping us learn what we do and don’t like in books, and in identifying the techniques and tropes we wish to avoid in our own work.
 However, whether or not to continue reading is a judgement call based on the individual book and our own temperament, preferences, and circumstances.

 Green, blue, yellow, red and orange recycling bins